MicrosoftDocs/SupportArticles-docs/support/windows-client/shell-experience/fix-problems-in-windows-search.md

     Add-AppxPackage -Path "C:\Windows\SystemApps\Microsoft.Windows.Search_cw5n1h2txyewy\Appxmanifest.xml" -DisableDevelopmentMode -Register
     ```

-5. Restart the system, and search something for the system to initialize the indexing.
+5. Restart the system and search something for the system to initialize the indexing.
 The registry key and the *AppData* folder should be regenerated.

 ## Help us improve Search in Windows